King details importance of harmony with nature in trailer for documentary

-The King can be seen saying “We are nature ourselves, we are a part of it, not apart from it”, in a trailer for a new documentary about his environmentalism.
+King Charles has opened up on the importance of harmony and environmentalism in a new Prime Video documentary being released next month.

-Finding Harmony: A King’s Vision, which will be released on Prime Video next month, was made in collaboration with his charity, The King’s Foundation.
+In a trailer for Finding Harmony: A King’s Vision, made with The King’s Foundation, Charles said, "We are nature ourselves, we are a part of it, not apart from it."

-In the trailer, Charles can be seen watching a footage of a speech he made in which he talks about the importance of “harmony between humanity, nature and the environment.”
+The preview shows Charles viewing old footage discussing "harmony between humanity, nature and the environment."

-The documentary, narrated by Kate Winslet, tells the story of how, as Prince of Wales, Charles pursued environmentalism before it was a mainstream concern, as well as the opposition he faced.
+Narrated by Kate Winslet, the film chronicles his pioneering environmentalism as Prince of Wales, and the opposition he faced before mainstream concern.

 It will detail his championing of organic farming, and his advocacy for the science behind biodiversity loss, deforestation and climate change, long before these issues were widely discussed.